bamps53/kaggle-bms-solution/REPRODUCE.md

 ```

 # 3. Inference
 After finishing training, run these command to infer.
+The code will download models from gcs which was used to train,
+but you can also download from [this kaggle dataset](https://www.kaggle.com/bamps53/3rd-placebmspretrainedmodels).
 ```
 python main.py -c exp/072.yaml --mode inference --resume python main.py -c exp/084.yaml --mode inference --resume